particle-iot/docs/src/content/reference/device-os/firmware.md

 - GPIO are **not** 5V tolerant on the P2 and Photon 2.
 Be sure the input voltage does not exceed 3.3V (typical).

+- For the P2 and Photon pin, if you are using an external pull-down resistor, the resistance m be greater than or equal to 1K.
+It is typically larger than that, but it cannot be smaller.
 {{note op="end"}}

 ---